Can you get pregnant on your period?

 - Maintaining a healthy weight

-You should also take 400 microgrms (mcg) of folic acid each day, as this will help prevent the risk of birth defects if you get pregnant.
+You should also take 400 microgrms (mcg) of folic acid each day.
+This will help prevent the risk of birth defects if you get pregnant.
+Learn more about supplements and vitamins to take pre and during pregnancy.

 Contraception options from Online Doctor